 7. Piping the Side

-Except when otherwise ordered, the only person piped when arriving onboard or leaving the Royal Yacht is Her Majesty The Queen (or HRH The Duke of Edinburgh when only he is embarked, and in Naval Uniform).
+Except when otherwise ordered, the only person piped when arriving on board or leaving the Royal Yacht is Queen Elizabeth II (or Prince Philip when only he is embarked, and in Naval Uniform).

 8. Royal Barge